-We've continued to make changes to our long- and short-term incentive compensation programs that were directly responsive to requests made by our shareholders.
-We returned to financial metrics for our incentive compensation programs in 2023, including an Adjusted EBITDA metric for our short-term incentive plan, and a multi-year, relative Adjusted EPS metric that requires our Company's Adjusted EPS to outperform the S&P 500 Index for our executives to earn the related equity awards.
-In 2024, at the request of our shareholders, we included an Adjusted ROIC metric in our long-term incentive plan to focus our management team on responsibly deploying our capital.
-In both 2023 and 2024, 50% of our NEOs' equity awards were subject to performance-based metrics with three-year performance periods.
-In designing our incoming President and Chief Executive Officer's employment agreement, we avoided structures that our shareholders took issue with in the past.
-For example, we removed any contractually guaranteed equity award values in his contract and avoided providing certain perks that had been unpopular with our shareholders.
-We retained sustainability metrics in both 2023 and 2024 in our short-term incentive plan that focus on encouraging greenhouse gas emissions reductions as we believe the path towards decarbonization will be an important pillar of our ability to succeed as a cruise operator in the future.
+Our long- and short-term incentive compensation program for 2024 included metrics that our Compensation Committee believes drive our management team to make decisions that position our Company well for the future.
+We again included Adjusted EBITDA as a metric for our short-term incentive plan.
+Our long-term incentive plan is based on both Adjusted EPS and, at the request of our shareholders, Adjusted ROIC.
+Our Compensation Committee believes that this combination of metrics provides the appropriate balance for our management team and helps to focus our management team on responsibly deploying our capital.
+Since 2023, 50% of our NEOs' equity awards were subject to performancebased metrics with three-year performance periods.
+We also retained sustainability metrics in our short-term incentive plan that focus on encouraging greenhouse gas emissions reductions as we believe the path towards decarbonization will be an important pillar of our ability to succeed as a cruise operator in the future.